irshu355/Android-WYSIWYG-Editor/README.md

 **Note:** Once the upload is complete you must return the response in `JSON`:

-`{Uri:'the uri for the uploaded image', ResponseCd:'HTTP status code'}`
+`{Uri:'the uri for the uploaded image', HttpStatusCode:'HTTP status code'}`

 `